 |Genetically Modified Foods

-the United States because Some estimates say as many as 30,000 different products on
+in the United States because Some estimates say as many as 30,000 different products

-grocery store shelves are "modified."
-That's largely because many processed foods contain
+on grocery store shelves are "modified."
+That's largely because many processed foods

-free of erucic acid and Gluconsinolates, which were found in rapeseed meal leftover from
+be free of erucic acid and Gluconsinolates, which were found in rapeseed meal

-pressing, are toxic and had prevented the use of the meal in animal feed.
-In Canada, where
+leftover from pressing, are toxic and had prevented the use of the meal in animal feed.

-bees collecting nectar from GM canola plants.
-This has shut down exports of Canadian honey
+from bees collecting nectar from GM canola plants.
+This has shut down exports of

 • Rice - Genetically modified to contain high amounts of Vitamin A. Rice containing

-beverages, tofu, soy oil, soy flour, and lecithin.
-Other products may include breads, pastries,
+including, soy beverages, tofu, soy oil, soy flour, and lecithin.
+Other products may

-used in processed food actually come from corn, not sugar cane or beets.
-Genetically
+sweeteners used in processed food actually come from corn, not sugar cane or beets.

 • Tomatoes - Made for a longer shelf life and to prevent a substance that causes